Stanford-BioE80/Stanford-BioE80.github.io/_docs/syllabus.md

 | Fri 17 April | Political health (what does it mean to engineer biology at social scales)  |

-## Week 3: How can we use principles of system engineering in the context of genetics?
+## Week 3:  Analysis & Design of Molecules & Genetic Systems

 | Day         | Title  |
 | ----------- | -------|